mthl/guix-artwork/website/drafts/grafts-continued.md

 this scenario: assume `perl` has a `replacement`; `coreutils` has a dependency on `perl`, but it’s a build-time dependency: `coreutils` does not depend on `perl` at run time.
-Thus, `coreutils` can be used as is, there is no need to try to graft it.
+Thus, `coreutils` can be used as is, there is no need to graft it.

 But how do we know whether a dependency is a built-time-only dependency?
 The [`native-inputs`